schlatterbeck/pymininec/README.rst

-So the *de-spaghettification* was not successful in some parts of the code yet :-) My notes from the reverse-engineering can be found in the file ``mininec-done`` which has explanations of some of the variables used in mininec and some sub routines with descriptions (mostly taken from ``REM`` statements) of the Basic code.
+So the *de-spaghettification* was not successful in some parts of the code yet :-) My notes from the reverse-engineering can be found in the file ``basic-notes.txt`` which has explanations of some of the variables used in mininec and some sub routines with descriptions (mostly taken from ``REM`` statements) of the Basic code.